Best Countries for Alternative Medicine

 5. Italy: Mediterranean Nutrition

-Italy is a place of passion, history and food.
-Celebrated for its Mediterranean lifestyle, which emphasises a healthy diet, natural remedies, and a balanced way of living.
-Sardinia, an island off of Italy is also praised for its lifestyle earning its place as a blue zone area – a population with exceptional longevity.
-The country’s thermal baths, such as those in Tuscany, and its focus on nutrition, local and seasonal produce and lifestyle medicine, make it an attractive destination for those seeking holistic wellness experiences.
+Italy is a place of passion, history, and food.
+Celebrated for its Mediterranean lifestyle, which emphasizes a healthy diet, natural remedies, and a balanced way of living.
+Sardinia, an island off of Italy, is also praised for its lifestyle, earning its place as a blue zone area – a population with exceptional longevity.
+The country’s thermal baths, such as those in Tuscany, and its focus on nutrition, local and seasonal produce, and lifestyle medicine, make it an attractive destination for those seeking holistic wellness experiences.

 6. China: Traditional Chinese Medicine